marklogic/marklogic-spark-connector/docs/reading-data/custom-code.md

 what the values represent.
 The connector will then execute your custom code - defined by `spark.marklogic.read.invoke`, `spark.marklogic.read.javascript`, `spark.marklogic.read.javascriptFile`, `spark.marklogic.read.xquery` or `spark.marklogic.read.xqueryFile` - once for each partition value.
 The partition value will be defined in an external variable named `PARTITION`.

 Any external variables you define via the `spark.marklogic.read.partitions.vars.` prefix will be sent to the code for returning partitions.
+Prior to the 3.0.0 release of the connector, variables defined via the `spark.marklogic.read.vars.` prefix were sent to the code for returning partitions.

 The following example shows a common use case for using MarkLogic forest IDs as partitions: